learn-co-curriculum/angular-what-is-the-event-system-readme/README.md

 ## Publishing events

 All events can be published on our `$scope` or `$rootScope` objects.
+Why do we use events?
+Well, communication between controllers in two different aspects of the application can become quite hard - this is where events come in.
+Or if we receive data in a service and that data gets updated - we can notify the controllers that there is new data to consume.

 Angular offers us two ways of publishing events - either up or down.
 Up will go all the way from the current scope to our root scope, and down will go down from our current scope into it's children scopes, and all it's children's scopes, and so on and so forth.

+Child scopes are a bit tricky to understand - but don't worry, they're really simple!
+Let's imagine where we start our app - `ng-app`.
+This is our ``$rootScope`.
+Then, we use `ng-controller` or a directive inside `ng-app`.
+This will create another scope, inside of our root scope.
+Then, if we were to put use a directive inside of them, we'd get a child scope inside their scope.
+Whenever we use a directive (`ng-controller`, `ng-repeat`, custom directives etc) that create their own scope, they're made in their parents scopes.

 To publish events downwards, we use `$scope.$broadcast`.
 To publish event upwards, we use `$scope.$emit`.

 The first argument we pass through to these functions are the name of the event.
 This is what we would then specify when we want to listen for the event.
+We could have a message being sent and then received, so we'd generally namespace these into `message` and then the action - such as `message:sent` and `message:received`.

 The second argument we pass through is data.
 This can then be picked up by the subscriber.
 For instance, we might want to publish an event when the user sends a message - we can send the message data through with the event too, and subscribe to it in a directive that then displays the message.